ahmedkheiri/dynamic-insertion/README.md

 ## Dataset

 The `dataset` folder includes a sample of 8 problem instances.
-The table below provides a summary of the characteristics of each instance and the number of customers served using the SoS insertion algorithm:
+The table below provides a summary of the characteristics of each instance and the number of customers served using the SoS insertion algorithm (with/without LS):

 | Instance         | m   | D   | DL  | SoS | SoS with LS |
 |------------------|-----|-----|-----|-----|-------------|